Understand Top 15 Candlestick Patterns for Day Trading

-When you will start to learn trading and analysis.
-You will find out about candlestick patterns.
+When you will start to learn forex trading techniques and analysis, you will find out about candlestick patterns.
 I am assuming you all know about Candles.
 If not read our post “What is Bears, Bulls & Candles?
 Forex Fundamentals.”
 So, lets start about the Candlestick Patterns.

 You will find several candlestick patterns when you research online.
 We have collected them all for you in one page.